datag/pkgbox/README.md

 ## Writing packages ##

-Per default the package repository is located in the `pkg`-directory of the pkgbox base directory.
-Packages may be organized in category directories (e.g. `app-misc`) and each package may reside in a separate directory with the name of the package (e.g. `app-misc/hello/hello.pkgbox`).
+Per default the package repository is located in the `pkg`-directory of the pkgbox base directory, which is a Git submodule pointing to [datag/pkgbox-packages](https://github.com/datag/pkgbox-packages).

+Packages may be organized in
+category directories (e.g. `app-misc`) and each package may reside in a separate directory with the name of the package (e.g. `app-misc/hello/hello.pkgbox`).

 These are the ways pkgbox can be invoked with a package: